Dental Implants at Market Place Dentistry

 Dental implants are the most reliable way to replace missing teeth

 Dental implants are fixed in place.
-The teeth attached to implants do not move around and are not removable, so you can smile confidently and eat the things you like, without having to worry about unsightly gaps or loose dentures.
+The teeth attached to implants are secure and are not removable, so you can smile confidently and eat the things you like, without having to worry about unsightly gaps or loose dentures.

 Implants are more popular than ever as a great long-term option to restore your chewing ability and your smile.

 Penny from Topcliffe